 The Internet is the best tool in human history for finding information.
 Of course, depending on the information in question, you might not want it found.
 Whether it's an embarrassing picture of you, an angry status update or stupid video you posted, you might want it gone.

-In other words, that embarrassing picture, angry status update or stupid video you posted might never go away.
-Even if the original is taken down, copies might still be scattered around the Internet.
-Worse, those copies are just a Google search away.
+Unfortunately, it's often hard to remove information from the Internet.
+Even if the original is taken down, copies might still be scattered around, and those copies are just a Google search away.

-Due to our laws in the U.S., that isn't likely to happen here.
-However, it is still possible remove your past from Google's search results.
+While some U.S. companies are starting to adopt European privacy laws, it's unlikely the "right to be forgotten" will be available to U.S. citizens anytime soon.
+Yet, it is still possible to remove your past from Google's search results.
 You just have to go about it a different way.